ruiquelhas/hapi-magic-filter/README.md

 });
 ```

-In any case, this is just glue on the `onPreHandler` extension point, so if all the uploaded file types are whitelisted, the plugin will just return control to your application, otherwise it will reply with a proper `HTTP 415 Unsupported Media Type` error.
+The plugin acts just as glue on the `onPreHandler` extension point, so if all the uploaded file types are whitelisted, the plugin will just return control to your application, otherwise it will reply with a proper `HTTP 415 Unsupported Media Type` error.

 ### Default file format <a name="whitelist">whitelist</a>